How I Found a Message in a Bottle Older Than Me – By Stepping on It!

 It was kind of like finding a message in a bottle!
 What photos, I wondered, would I find when I got the film developed?
 Could I even get it developed at all?!
 Would I get arrested for the photos on the camera?!
 Were they murder photos?!

-Anyway, Mom’s knee was hurting, so she decided to hang out on the beach, while Dad and I hiked onward.
+Anyway, my Mom decided to hang out on the beach since her knee was hurting.
+Dad and I hiked onward.

 Mom used the washed-up camera to take this photo of me and Dad as we took off on our hike (there ended up being no murder photos, and no arrests):